-- Whether the person's phone has "suspicious" content; - Whether the person had "applied to go on leave" from their hukou region; - Whether they have left their hukou area in the past year; - What reasons the person has for leaving (the options in the drop-down menu are: "doing business," "going to school," "no reasonable explanation," or "other").
+- Whether the person's phone has "suspicious" content; - Whether the person had "applied to go on leave" from their hukou region;

 CETC's "three-dimensional portrait and integrated data doors" - special machines that are used in some of Xinjiang's checkpoints to vacuum up people's identifying information from their electronic devices.
-This is placed at the entrance to the Aq Mosque, in Urumqi, 2018.
-Credit: Joanne Smith Finley
+This is placed at the entrance to the Aq Mosque, in Urumqi, 2018. © 2018 Joanne Smith Finley